cloudtechner/chaos-engineering-tools/Litmuschaos/README.md

 * Teams
 * GitOps
 * per organization (cross cloud)
-* Public and Private ChaosHubs
+* Public and Private ChaosHubs (template of experiments)
 * CLI and GUI
 * integrated and interleaved monitoring